Seravo/docs/_posts/2015-10-15-data-locations.md

 ln -s app htdocs/wp-content
 ```

 The server expects to find the web root in `/data/wordpress/htdocs` and under it `wp-contents` with the site's files and `wordpress` with the WordPress core files.
-Alternatively you can simply modify your `composer.json` to use the same paths as defined in the [Seravo WordPress project template composer.json](https://github.com/Seravo/wordpress/blob/master/composer.json).
+Alternatively, you can simply modify your `composer.json` to use the same paths as defined in the [Seravo WordPress project template composer.json](https://github.com/Seravo/wordpress/blob/master/composer.json).

 ## Directory layout with Capistrano or other deploy tools